kobsequio/ElkStack-Project1/Azure Setup Instructions.md

 - Create Filebeat Installation Playbook
     - create the filebeat-playbook.yml in '/etc/ansible/roles'
-    - using the DEB page, add the nedded commands
+    - using the DEB page, add the needed commands

     - run the playbook when complete

 - Verify Installation and Playbook
-    - back on the Kibana webpage, "Check data" on the instruction page
+    - back on the Kibana webpage, click "Check data" on the instruction page
     - review data to ensure connection

 # 8)